asheroto/Faster-Photoshop/README.md

 #### Startup
 - At log on, **Faster-Photoshop** launches `Photoshop.exe` in the background
-- It waits a few seconds and then hides the main window
+- It waits a second and then hides the main window
 - It suspends the processes `Photoshop.exe` and `dynamiclinkmanager.exe` which ensures no resources are in use

 #### To Open Photoshop